SamuelMaddox/personal-site/dev-notes/create-new-react-app.md

 yarn husky install
 ```

-To automatically have Git hooks enabled after install, edit the sripts section the the  `/package.json` to include the following:
+To automatically have Git hooks enabled after install, edit the sripts section in the  `package.json` file to include the following:

 ```json
 "scripts": {